Reading

 Phonics

 In Ducklings, Year 1 and Year 2 we follow the Phonics Shed Scheme of work for the delivery of phonics which is one of the DfE's validated schemes.
-Children that don't pass the Year 1 phonics screening will join a phonics intervention run by the intervention manager in order to help the children catch up and pass the phonics screening in Year 2.
+Children that don't pass the Year 1 phonics screening will join a phonics intervention in order to help the children catch up and pass the phonics screening in Year 2.

 This scheme also enables children to access resources and additional assignments at home via the EdShed login page: